(TW: Story mentions rape, incest.)

 "'Yung pag challenge ng exercise to bodily autonomy, hindi siya talaga dapat legislated or within the realms of the legal sphere of societies because otherwise, it can always be threatened.
 At the end of the day, what is abortion?
 It is a medical procedure," Parcon said, citing the World Health Organization.

-At the center of the anti-abortion positions is the idea that an embryo (up to 10 weeks gestation) or fetus (from 10 weeks to delivery) is as valuable as a living woman's life, and that preventing it from being birthed regardless of all harm it is causing and could cause towards her life is tantamount to murder.
+At the center of the anti-abortion positions is the idea that an embryo (up to 10 weeks gestation) or fetus (from 10 weeks to delivery) is as valuable as a living woman's life, and that preventing it from being birthed regardless of all threat of harm it is causing and could cause towards her life is a must.

 "How can you compare a living woman with agency, with responsibility to her other children, to the community, with a potential life?
 It's really an assault on women's value," Melgar said, noting how she's seen dozens of cases of rape victims who got pregnant and were forced to carry their pregnancies to term.
 "Some of them couldn’t even bear to see the child," she said.